conan-io/docs/extending/sanitizers.rst

 ######################################

-If you have a fixed set of sanitizers or combinations of them that are the ones you usually set for your builds you can add the sanitizers as a list of options.
+If you have a fixed set of sanitizers or combinations of them that are the ones you usually set for your builds you can add the sanitizers as a list of values.
 An example for *apple-clang* would be like this:

 .. code-block:: yaml